questionmark/qm-oap-docs/docs/_sources/deliveryodata/testcenter.txt

         AttemptList that is then used to group together the Attempts that are proctored together.
 Each AttemptList represents a single session or sitting.

+    ..  od:prop::   Groups  Group
+        :collection:

+        The Groups for which this TestCenter is the default TestCenter.